Brideprice is money, property, or services paid by a groom or his family to the family of the bride.

-Two people who choose to live together as if they were married, but their relationship is not recognized legally.
+A consensual union is when two people choose to live together as if they were married, but their relationship is not recognized legally.

-A form of shared tenure (see definition for shared tenure).
-More than one person or legal entity owns land or other property – each person owns the whole of the property, undivided.
+Joint ownership or joint tenure is a form of shared tenure (see definition for shared tenure).
+More than one person or legal entity owns land or other property—each person owns the whole of the property, undivided.

 For land tenure to be secure for women, their rights to land:

 - Must be legally and socially legitimate;

 - Must withstand changes in the family and in the community;